icedcoffeeallday/CostPers/README.md

  * Use Add Item footer button to add an item

 ## Future Features
 * You love seeing your laptop's CostPer drop, but what about all those subscriptions you have hanging around?
-Additional configuration for monthly subscriptions is on our list!
+Additional configuration for monthly subscriptions is on our list
 * Add item photos
 * Deeper item categorization and analytics
 * Log past uses for an item you already own